 Get Help From Our Los Angeles, CA Wage and Hour Attorneys Today

-At Workplace Rights Law Group LLP, our California employment law attorneys have extensive experience handling the full range of wage and hour claims, including minimum shift cases.
+At Workplace Rights Law Group our California employment law attorneys have extensive experience handling the full range of wage and hour claims, including minimum shift cases.

 If you believe that you or your loved one were unlawfully denied minimum shift pay, we are available to help.